opnsense/docs/source/manual/how-tos/lan_bridge.rst

 **Step Three**
 -----------------
-Select Interfaces->Assignments and for the LAN interface, select the bridge previously created and Save.
+Select :menuselection:`Interfaces --> Assignments` and for the LAN interface, select the bridge previously created and Save.

 .. image:: images/lan_bridge_3.png